Tuesday, April 7, 2026

 That evening we met with Emily and Lee and a couple of their friends not at the place they intended, but a modern beach seafood restaurant called Barraca in Burgau, their home town.
 Everything was excellent and had a modern twist on traditional fare.
 Views to the cliffs and ocean were uninterrupted, the sunset was beautiful but nothing can rival Freiburg's except the ocean in front!

 I think Lee is a history buff, certainly interested in the past of their town Burgau.
-Next post shows some ancient photos of how the town was in the past, a fishing village.
+I wanted to show some pictures of the fishing village and fishermen and women but they are on a platform that I couldn't download from, sorry...